Nandhini0617/Data-Science/House_sale_Analysis/Readme.txt

 About the Dataset:
 This dataset contains house sale prices for King County, which includes Seattle.
 It includes homes sold between May 2014 and May 2015.

+Objectives:
+Load the data as a pandas dataframe
+Clean the data, taking care of the blank entries
+Run exploratory data analysis (EDA) and identify the attributes that most affect the "Price" Develop single variable and multi variable Linear Regression models for predicting the "Price" Use Ridge regression to refine the performance of Linear regression models.